Union Square Station

 Work Schedule: Monday - Friday, 7 a.m. to 4 p.m. and frequent weekends

-Night Work: Night work is not planned during this two-week period, however, this is subject to change.
+Night Work: Night work is not planned during this period, however, this is subject to change.
 Whether night work is occurring or not, passing trains may sound horns before entering construction zones further south of this construction work zone.
+The yellow multi-purpose machine (MPM) also stages in this area at times including at night.
+Typically, the MPM has to clear the switch just south of College Ave.
+Once it is on the intended track to support construction further down the alignment, it often must idle for significant periods of time.